MLZ is a cooperation between:

 Insrumentscheme SPHERES Insrumentscheme SPHERES

 The redesign of PST chopper and focussing guide in recent years led to a more than doubled intensity.
-The newly installed background chopper also allows for a low background setup with significantly increased signal-to-noise ratio by eliminating every second pulse, albeit at the cost of intensity.
+The newly installed background chopper also allows for a low background set-up with a significantly increased signal-to-noise ratio by eliminating every second pulse, albeit at the cost of intensity.

 SPHERES enables investigations on a broad range of scientific topics.
-It is in particular sensitive to the incoherent scattering from hydrogen and allows to access dynamic processes up to a timescale of a few ns.
-Typical applications include for example relaxation processes in soft matter materials like polymers [2] and nanocomposites, dynamics in biological systems [3] or hydrogen diffusion in various systems like ionic conductors and fuel cells [4].
-Furthermore, the high resolution of the spectrometer allows for investigation of dynamics of viscous liquids and water in confined geometry [5].
-Other important applications are hyperfine splitting in magnetic materials [6] or reorientational motions and rotational tunneling [7].
+It is, in particular, sensitive to the incoherent scattering from hydrogen and allows access to dynamic processes up to a timescale of a few ns.
+Typical applications include, for example, relaxation processes in soft matter materials like polymers [2] and nanocomposites, dynamics in biological systems [3] or hydrogen diffusion in various systems like ionic conductors and fuel cells [4].
+Furthermore, the high resolution of the spectrometer allows for the investigation of the dynamics of viscous liquids and water in confined geometry [5].
+Other important applications are hyperfine splitting in magnetic materials [6] or reorientational motions and rotational tunnelling [7].

 [1] Wuttke et al., Rev. Sci.
 Instrum.
 83, 075109 (2012).